 When I started my authority blog, I opted for a third-party email opt-in plugin for the opt-in forms.
 Take a look at the opt-in form on my authority blog:

 It looks much better than the one on the personal blog.

 So don’t ever hesitate to try out useful third-party tools that could boost your email marketing campaign’s performance.

 Replug is a URL shortener that doesn’t only provide you short URLs for social media sharing but also helps you track the clicks on the short URLs.

-The best part is that it integrates with all major email marketing softwares.
+The best part is that it integrates with all major email marketing software.
 What it means is that you can target the audience who click-through on your email newsletter links and bring them back to your website.

 One of the essentials of building an effective email marketing strategy for your SAAS company is connecting your email software seamlessly with other marketing tools.
 Be sure to check out the Replug tool for boosting your email marketing campaign performance.